 Values and Purpose

-As a result of extensive consultation with sector representatives, stakeholders, funding agencies and staff during 2014-2015, Museums & Galleries of NSW (M&G NSW) adopted a new strategic framework based on a refreshed Purpose and defined Methods and Outputs, within a clear and ethical set of Values outlining what we stand for and how we behave.
+As a result of extensive consultation with sector representatives, stakeholders, funding agencies and staff and board during 2019 – 2022, Museums & Galleries of NSW (M&G NSW) adopted a new strategic framework based on a refreshed Purpose and Vision, defined Methods and Outputs, all within a clear and ethical set of Values outlining what we stand for and how we behave.

-Our stated Values and Purpose position us well to ensure that galleries, museums and Aboriginal cultural centres can contribute to this vision and are able to reflect, challenge, involve and support their communities in a variety of ways.
+Our stated Values, Purpose and Vision position us well to ensure that galleries, museums and Aboriginal cultural centres can contribute to this vision and are able to reflect, challenge, involve and support their communities in a variety of ways.

-Respect for Aboriginal people and their right to cultural ownership and more generally for the diversity of opinion and knowledge
+We value Aboriginal people and their right to cultural ownership and their need for cultural self-determination.

-Relevance to contemporary cultures, government policy, industry, community and sector needs
+We remain relevant to contemporary cultures, government policy, industry, community and sector needs.

 The museums, galleries and Aboriginal cultural centres of NSW provide historical, contemporary and future context.
 They tell stories about their communities and reflect on what they might become.
 Their programs record history and grow ideas; they generate and support creative processes that contribute to economic, social and health related wellbeing.
 They help build resilient and sustainable communities.

-M&G NSW reports on our year's activity in our Annual Review.
-They detail outcomes of our programs and projects and provide information about our funding and financial position.
-Take a look.
+M&G NSW reports on our year’s activity in our Annual Review.
+They detail the outcomes of our programs and projects and provide information about our funding and financial position.

 Our Methods and Outputs or, ‘what we do’, are built around four key areas: Delivering Services, Enhancing Resources, Creating Connections, and Strong Governance.